The best places to see wild horses in the USA

 The horses are sometimes visible from the Corolla trails and beaches.
 Horse tours are available.

-Free-roaming horses on Vieques Puerto Rico
+Free-roaming horses on Vieques Island, Puerto Rico

 The Puerto Rican island of Vieques is known as the “island of wild horses.”
 However, unlike the other herds on this list, many of these horses really are better described as free-roaming and not wild.

-Largely descended from finely-gaited Spanish Paso Finos bred on the island since the 16th century, most of these horses only think they are wild.
 Unless they’ve gotten into trouble, they usually have owners (some even carry brands), but are generally left to fend for themselves.
 Most roam freely in family bands and gather in larger herds just like they would if they were truly wild.
-They become domestic horses only when someone wants to ride.
+They become domestic horses only when someone wants to ride!

 photo of Vieques wild horses in a meadow in Puerto Rico © Cindy Carlsson at ExplorationVacation.net